|

 don't only have our number, we'll also win by sheer force

-of numbers.
-There isn't any reason for panic, as there's no danger
+There isn't any reason for panic, as there's not the slightest danger of

-whatsoever of Parliament ever acceding to the deletion of
+Parliament ever acceding to the deletion of senary mathematics or

 "Let Our Master send wild beasts among 'em which will rob 'em of